Beginners To Advanced Guide To Building A Private Blog Network

 One blog may be written by a backpacker sharing their experiences and travels, another by an association sharing industry news and best practices.

 You’ll want to introduce these authors on some type of about page, share their photograph, and tell their story of why they started this blog.
-Basically what anyone would actually do if this was a legit site.
+Basically what anyone would do if this was a legit site.

 Be careful with YMYL (Your Money or Your Life) niches.
 These include: